kemanedonfack/microservice-ecommerce/README.md

 - **variables: DOCKER_TLS_CERTDIR: "/certs"**: defines a `DOCKER_TLS_CERTDIR` environment variable that specifies the TLS certificate directory for Docker.

 - **before_script:** a list of commands to be executed before the main task of this step is executed.
-In this step, there are two commands to execute.
-The first command is to authenticate to the `Docker registry`.
-The second command `cd spring-boot-h2-database-crud/` changes the current directory to one containing the backend source code.
+In this step, there is one command to execute. it is to authenticate to the `Docker registry`.

 To perform this step perfectly you need to create the variables `DOCKER_PASSWORD` and `DOCKER_LOGIN` in your project.
 These variables must contain the password and username of your docker hub account.
 To do this, go to `settings > CI/CD` then `variables`